Devadharshini-Nagarajan/Questionnaire/README.md

 - Button nav - diff color if its already filled
 - Check key from just index to reasonable
 - Main logo
-- Success, error messages from BE
 - Add tooltip for submit
 - Organize code a bit more
 - For inputs, can add more field validation
-- Uni test for API
+- Move Score / Welcome content to new component
-- chnage API folder structure
+- Chnage API folder structure
 - Follow - routes, controllers,  service

-- move Score / Welcome content to new component
+**Major features**:

-- Deploy in Netlify
+- Deploy in Netlify and Render (https://questionnaire-4wf8.onrender.com)
+- Make Docker Image for deployment
+- Cypress for E2E testing
 - Integrate with SQL
-- make Docker Image for deployment
-- Cypress for E2E testing